MicrosoftDocs/Advertising-docs/BingAds/bingads-12/ad-insight-service/budgetpointtype.md

 ms.author: eur
 description: Defines the possible values of a campaign budget point.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # BudgetPointType Value Set - Ad Insight
 Defines the possible values of a campaign budget point.